Praise to the architects;

 Praise to the architects.

-We are busy working to bring Dylan Thomas's "Praise to the architects" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "Praise to the architects" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Praise to the architects" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.